Blog written by Guest Blogger, Eskinder Assefa

 It is vital for CEOs to ensure that their employees are fully engaged and aligned—that they understand the value and importance of what they do every day.

 However, ensuring that every employee in the company is fully engaged and aligned is not easy.
 CEOs cannot spend each day interacting with each and every member of their company.
 As the company grows, this becomes less and less sustainable.
-Nor can CEOs hope that they bring in consultants to train their people on how to become high performers.
+Nor can CEOs hope that they bring in consultants to train their people on how to become high performers and run effective team meetings.
 These work briefly, and then things go back to silo-thinking and dysfunctional teams.

 Failure of Execution is an Alignment Problem

 In a Harvard Business Review article called “Executives Fail to Execute Strategy Because They’re Too Internally Focused”, Ron Carucci talks about how a 2016 a study revealed that 67% of well-thought-out strategies fail due to poor execution.
 The main reason was that 61% of executives felt unprepared for the challenges of senior leadership.
 New executives struggle to see the critical priorities of the company and tend to instead focus on what they are aware of and understand.